francescoGuglielmi/CV/README.md

 - Learned how to become organized in life and how to optimize time

 But especially:
-- Got inspired to become a software developer and started to take my first lessons in HTML and CSS.
+- Got inspired to change my career into software development and started to take my first lessons in HTML and CSS.

 ## Skills
-- _Problem Solver_ :
+- _Problem Solver_:
   Any unsolvable problem is just the sum of smaller problems that individually can be solved or again scomposed.

-- _Creative Mind_ :
+- _Creative Mind_:
   "What if..." is a question I ask a lot.
 My curiosity for things sparks quickly and sometimes this leads me to take aspects from different things I learned or saw and combine them together.

-- _Positive Attitude_ :
+- _Positive Attitude_:
   The sky is the limit.
 A risk is a risk but sometimes you have to take risks to achieve better results.
 I prefer to think that there is a specific way to hit any target, it's just there for us to be found.
 That's why I never give up on my goals.

-- _Collaborative Spirit_ :
+- _Collaborative Spirit_:
   Positive attitudes make a good team!
 That's why it's important to support your co-workers and be open to learn from them too.
   When there is a team working for a common project, good communication between the parts is key to deliver efficiently and in time.

-- _Logic Communicator_ :
+- _Logic Communicator_:
   As per my pragmatic approach, I often explain concepts as a cause-effect mechanism.
-Doing this, I am able to describe what I know in an easier to understand way for people who need to receive updates on the status of a project.
+For example doing this, I am able to describe what I know in an easier to understand way for people who need to receive updates on the status of a project.

-- _A Sense Of Ethic_ :
+- _A Sense Of Ethic_:
   Nothing is more fullfilling that working in an environment and for a cause that reflects your true self.
 By becoming a Full Stack Developer I will be more able to be the change I want to see in the world and help other humans beings to do well in life.

 ## Education